MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 service/simple-bank-api-service created
 ```

 Let's check it out in the `k9s` console.
-I'm gonna search for services.
+I'm gonna search for `services`.

 ![](../images/part32/49.png)

 Here we go.
 In the list of services, beside the system service of Kubernetes
 we can see our `simple-bank-api-service`.
 Its type is `ClusterIP`, and here's
 its internal cluster IP.
-And it's listening on port 80 as we've specified in
+And it's listening on port `80` as we've specified
-the yaml file.
+in the `yaml` file.
 But look at the `EXTERNAL-IP` column!
 It's empty!
 Which
 means this service doesn't have an external IP.
 So how can we access it from
 outside?
 Well, in order to expose the service to the outside world, we need
 to change its type.
 By default, if we don't specify anything, the service's